NixOS/rfcs/rfcs/0062-content-addressed-paths.md

     `out(dynamic(dependent.drv))`
   - Here again, we notice that `dynamic(transitivelyDependent.drv)` is the same as before, so we don't build anything

-## Nix-build process

-### Output mappings

-A major consequence of allowing content-addressed derivations is that the actual output path of a derivation might not match its output hash anymore.

-To express this, we introduce a new mapping `pathOf` that associates the hash of every live derivation to its store path.

-### Building a ca derivation

-ca derivations are derivations with the `__contentAddressed` argument set to `true`.

-The process for building a content-adressed derivation is the following:

-- We build it like a normal derivation to get an output path `$out`.
-- We compute a cryptographic hash `$chash` of `$out`[^modulo-hashing]
-- We move `$out` to `/nix/store/$chash-$name`
-- We create a mapping from `$dhash` (the hash computed at eval-time) to `/nix/store/$chash-$name`

-[^modulo-hashing]:

-  We can possibly normalize all the self-references before computing the hash and rewrite them when moving the path to handle paths with self-references, but this isn't strictly required for a first iteration

-### Building a normal derivation

-The process for building a normal derivation is the following:

-- We replace each input derivation `drv` by `pathOf(dhash(drv))`
-- We compute the `dynamic` output of the derivation from the patched version
-- We then try to substitute and build the new derivation
-- We add a new mapping `pathOf(dhash(drv)) = out(dynamic)`

 ## Wrapping it up